-Delivering what’s been promised and keeping your buyer’s identity a secret is key, according to a paper by researchers at Ohio State University’s department of sociology, published in the Journal of Quantitative Criminology.
-It’s the first study that examines the network of an encrypted, drug distribution network in order to provide observations on its users.
+Delivering what’s been promised and keeping your buyer’s identity a secret is key, according to a paper by researchers at Ohio State University’s department of sociology that was published in the Journal of Quantitative Criminology.
+It’s the first study that examines the network of an encrypted drug distribution network in order to provide observations on its users.

 “The accessibility and ease of purchasing illegal drugs online opens up a global market where buyers and sellers are no longer constrained by locality and buyers have more options and diversity in product selection,” Dana Haynie, a professor of sociology at Ohio State and co-author of the study, said in a press release.